Who Can Enter?

 All you need to do is simply count the total number of participating students.
 Then, print that number on the “Teacher’s Bonus” entry form and send it in.
 We’ll handle calculating the number of ballots for the drawing.
 (We just bought new batteries for our calculator, so we’re good.)

-If you're submitting your entry online, the extended deadline is one week later, December 5th, 2019. (see how that works?)
+If you're submitting your entry online, the extended deadline is December 7th, 2020. (see how that works?)

 How Are The Winners Chosen?